Schade – dieser Artikel ist leider ausverkauft. Sobald wir wissen, ob und wann der Artikel wieder verfügbar ist, informieren wir Sie an dieser Stelle.

 Autorenporträt

 Yuan Yang was born in 1990 in China, where she lived with her grandparents for four years before her parents brought her to the UK.
-She returned to China as an adult, posted there as a correspondent for the Financial Times; after the mass expulsion of journalists from China in 2020, she was one of the few journalists writing in English left in the country.
-She moved back to the FT's London headquarters as their first China-Europe Correspondent, and at the end of 2023 was selected as the Labour Party’s parliamentary candidate for the new constituency of Earley and Woodley.
-Private Revolutions is her first book.
+She returned to China as an adult, posted there as a correspondent for the Financial Times.
+After the mass expulsion of journalists from China in 2020, she was one of the few journalists writing in English left in the country, ultimately moving back to the FT's London headquarters as their China-Europe Correspondent.
+In 2024, she was elected as the Labour MP for Earley and Woodley, becoming the first Chinese-born MP in British history.
+Private Revolutions is her debut book.

 Rezensionen